2 Kings 4

 Paraphrase: Then Elisha picked her up and sat next to her on the ground.
 “Tell me,” he pleaded, “What has happened?”

 “Did I ask you for a son!?” she blurted out, “Was I the one who suggested it?
 Wasn’t I the one who told you not to lie to me?
 I warned you about mocking me with empty promises.
 I knew you were fraud!
 I knew you were a liar!
 I knew you and your God would raise my hopes just to dash them to pieces again.
 It was all to good to be true; I never should have trusted you.
-Your God doesn’t care about the weak and helpless (Psalm 82:3-4); He mocks their sorrow and delights in their distress.”
-Then the woman began to cry out in a loud voice,
+Your God doesn’t care about the weak and helpless (Job 24:12; Psalm 82:3-4); He mocks their sorrow and delights in their distress.”
+Then the woman began to lament with a loud voice:

 “You have put me in the lowest pit, In dark places, in the depths.
 Your wrath has rested upon me, And You have afflicted me with all Your waves.
 You have removed my acquaintances far from me; You have made me an object of loathing to them; I am shut up and cannot go out.
 My eye has wasted away because of affliction; I have called upon You every day, O LORD; I have spread out my hands to You.
 Will You perform wonders for the dead?
 Will the departed spirits rise and praise You?
 Will Your lovingkindness be declared in the grave, Your faithfulness in Abaddon?
 Will Your wonders be made known in the darkness?
 And Your righteousness in the land of forgetfulness?
 But I, O LORD, have cried out to You for help, And in the morning my prayer comes before You.
 O LORD, why do You reject my soul?
 Why do You hide Your face from me?
 I was afflicted and about to die from my youth on; I suffer Your terrors; I am overcome.
 Your burning anger has passed over me; Your terrors have destroyed me.
 They have surrounded me like water all day long; They have encompassed me altogether.
 You have removed lover and friend far from me; My acquaintances are in darkness.
 (Psalm 88:6-18)